yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Structure of the data stored by NUSave](diagrams/PojoClassDiagram.png)

-Figure 3.6.2: Structure of the data stored by NUSave.
+Figure 3.6.2.
+Structure of the data stored by NUSave.

 In order for them to be recognised by the Jackson API, NUSave data objects (such as `Budget` and `Expenditure`) must be converted into POJOs.
 Figure 3.6.2 depicts how the respective POJO classes for each of the data objects interact with one another.

 ### 3.3.
-Commons Classes
+Commons classes

 (Contributed by Chin Hui)

-Classes used by multiple components are in the `seedu.addressbook.commons` package, these include exceptions , error messages as well as classes with static methods that can be used by all components without instantiation.
+Classes used by multiple components are in the `seedu.addressbook.commons` package, these include exceptions, error messages and classes with static methods that can be used by all components without instantiation.

 ## 4. Implementation